 The brochure also includes an underside illustration showing four-wheel-drive and power take-off (160K JPEG), and refers to the Jeep as "Nebraska Tested" (see below), citing OfficialTractor Test No. 432, in which a CJ-3A had apparently been tested in 1949.

-According to Willys-Overland Production Figures, only 77 of the CJ-3B "Farm Jeeps" were produced before they were discontinued as a separate model.
-Willys continued to sell the 3B to farmers, however.
+The FJ was discontinued as a separate model after only 12 more units were built in 1954, but Willys continued to sell the 3B to farmers.
 Even after the introduction of the new CJ-5 for 1955, the economy-model 3B continued to appeal to people who spent their money carefully.

 This 1954 Jeep was outfitted by Frank J. Colton for bucking hay on his ranch in Oregon.
 (See Field and Stream on CJ3B.info for more photos.)